 At this point, the computer will be asking you to restart.
 It’s recommended that you make sure all your work is closed and then do it.
 After the restart, your errors should be gone.

-Open Windows Explorer and from the Tools menu, choose Map Network Drive.
+1. From the Tools menu, choose Map Network Drive.

-(You may need to hit the Alt key to see the Tools menu.
+(You may need to hit the Alt key to see the Tools menu.)

-In the Map Network Drive dialogue, Choose a drive letter and then type in the address of the share you are mapping to.
+Once you are in the Map Network Drive dialogue, Choose a drive letter and then type in the address of the share you are mapping to.